gu-yaowen/GGAP-CPI/README.md

 ## Benchmark Results
 The performances of GGAP-CPI and 19 baseline methods are evaluated on CPI2M-main, CPI2M-few, MoleculeACE, CASF-2016, and LIT-PCBA datasets.
-For your convience, we add the benchmarking results with the output prediction files for each of them in "benchmark_result" folder. \
+For your convience, we add the benchmarking result files for each of them in "benchmark_result" folder. \
 Also, to reproduce results for GGAP-CPI, you can run the code:

 Please note that there should be mild performance differences with different devices and package versions.